11 Mistakes When Launching a Multi-vendor Marketplace

 • Vendor support

-Mistake Eight: Platform maintenance
+Mistake 8: Platform maintenance

-Keeping your systems running smoothly is critical to your multi-vendor marketplaces success.
+Keeping your systems running smoothly is critical to the success of your multi-vendor marketplace platform.
 Not having a maintenance plan can cause your business to grind to a halt.
-Losing customers and vendors alike.
-Far too often we see the following aspects either poorly managed or completely forgotten
+The result?
+You lose customers and vendors alike.

 Staging server

 In our staging server article, we outline why it’s important to have one in your business.
-Without a staging server, you cannot test your themes and plugin updates safely.
-It is difficult to introduce and test new features without one.
-Having a staging site will make it easy for you to have a planned update and maintenance schedule.
+Without a staging server, you can’t test your themes and plugin updates safely.
+In addition, it’s difficult to introduce and test new features without one.

 Ask for feedback

 Before you invest time and money in a few features, request feedback from your vendors and customers.
-There is no point adding a feature if you cannot justify it.
-Only add the feature when it is absolutely necessary.
-We will often log in to a marketplace to perform support and observer 70, 80 or even 90 plugins activated.
-This is a disaster waiting to happen so please, don’t do this.
+There’s no point in adding a feature if you can’t justify it.
+Only add a feature when it is necessary.

-Mistake Nine: Refund Management
+Mistake 9: Refund management

-Refunds are an inevitable part of doing business and even more so online.
-There are customer and vendor expectations that you need to consider when developing your refund policies and ongoing management.
-Who will cover the refund?
+When developing your refund policies and ongoing management, you need to consider customer and vendor expectations.
+Who’ll cover the refund?
 Will it be the vendor or the platform?
-How you process refunds can really depend on the payment processor you choose.
+How you process refunds can depend on the payment processor you choose.

-Mistake Ten: Customer support
+Mistake 10: Customer support

-Mistake Eleven: Vendor Support
+Mistake 11: Vendor support

 Conclusion